Pope Pius II: Basel

 He refused the offer of the diaconate, shunning the ecclesiastical state because of the obligation of sexual continence which it imposed.
 Even the offer to become one of the electors of a successor to Pope Eugene IV was not enough for him to overcome his reluctance.
 He supported the creation of the Antipope Felix V (Amadeus, Duke of Savoy) in November 1439, and participated in his coronation.

 In 1440, he composed a work in defense of the authority of the general council of Basel, the Libellus dialogorum de generalis concilii auctoritate et gestis Basileensium.

 Aeneas then was sent to Strasbourg, where he fathered a child, a son, with a Breton woman called Elizabeth.
 The baby died 14 months later.

 Piccolomini served briefly as secretary to Pope Felix, and in 1442 was sent as envoy to the Diet of Frankfurt.
 On 27 July 1442, in Frankfurt, Frederick III, King of the Romans celebrated him as Poet Laureate, and offered him a position at court as his secretary.
 In January 1443, Aeneas resigned as secretary of Felix V, and was appointed secretary and protonotary in the imperial chancellery.
 There he obtained the patronage of the emperor's chancellor, Kaspar Schlick.
 Some identify the love adventure that Aeneas related in his romance The Tale of Two Lovers (1444) with an escapade of the chancellor.
 Of his activities at this period in his life, Ferdinand Gregorovius, the historian of medieval Rome, wrote, "Versed in the affairs of the Empire and the Roman Curia, in which occupations he incessantly strove to acquire benefices that should raise him out of poverty, Piccolomini was not inspired by any ardent longing for virtue, nor was he stirred by the sublime genius of an exalted nature.
 There was nothing great in him.
 Endowed with fascinating gifts, this man of brilliant parts possessed no enthusiasms.
 We cannot even say that he pursued any aim beyond that of his own advantage."

 Aeneas' character had hitherto been that of a man of the world with no strictness in morals or consistency in politics.
 Being sent on a mission to Rome in 1445, with the ostensible object of inducing Pope Eugene to convoke a new council, he was absolved from ecclesiastical censures and returned to Germany under an engagement to assist the Pope.
 This he did most effectually by the diplomatic dexterity with which he smoothed away differences between the papal court of Rome and the German imperial electors.
 He played a leading role in concluding a compromise in 1447 by which the dying Pope Eugenius accepted the reconciliation tendered by the German princes.
-The documents were signed on 5 February and 7 February 1447.
+The documents were signed on 5 and 7 February 1447.
 As a result, the council and the antipope were left without support.